Esmeralda County, Nevada: History

 Esmeralda grew from a gold mining boom in the first years of the 20th century.
+Goldfield, a town founded in 1902, increased rapidly, and it soon became the largest town in Nevada, with about 20,000 people in 1906, but its population rapidly decreased after the Goldfield, Nevada, labor troubles of 1906–1907.
 The mines were largely tapped out by the end of the 1910s and the economy and population declined afterwards.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 3589 sqmi, of which 3582 sqmi is land and 7.2 sqmi (0.2%) is water.
 It is the fourth-smallest county in Nevada by area.
 A very small part of Death Valley National Park lies in its southeast corner.

 The county is dominated by the Silver Peak and Monte Cristo mountain ranges.
 Mountains in the county include: